kovidgoyal/calibre/manual/conversion.rst

         You can learn more about the markdown syntax at `daringfireball <https://daringfireball.net/projects/markdown/syntax>`_.

     :guilabel:`Formatting style: None`
-        Applies no special formatting to the text, the document is converted to html with no other changes.
+        Applies no special formatting to the text, the document is converted to HTML with no other changes.

 .. _pdfconversion: